SherazHussain546/aptlydressed/README.md

 ### A Commitment to Sustainable and Ethical Fashion

-At Aptly Dressed, our love for fashion is matched by our deep respect for the planet and its people.
+At APTLY DRESSED, our love for fashion is matched by our deep respect for the planet and its people.
 We actively seek out and partner with brands that are transparent about their supply chains, use eco-friendly materials, and ensure fair, safe working conditions for their artisans.
 By shopping with us, you are not just refining your style—you are supporting a movement towards a more responsible and beautiful fashion industry.